Please thank Panda Express by visiting our local store located at:

 MUFC Executive Board

-Like all clubs we are eagerly waiting for the return of play.
-We will have the required protocols in place as we return to play.
+We continue to monitor and follow all CDC guidelines regarding COVID-19.
 As you can see in the links below we will be following the guidelines for player health checks and social distancing.

 We also think its important to allow our players to return to as much normalcy as possible.
 Our players need to get back to the training regiments and their team mates.